mschipperheyn/screenfull-react/README.md

 A React component that implements [screenfull.js](https://github.com/sindresorhus/screenfull.js/).

 Screenfull.js allows you to create full screen experiences.
 I implemented it because I wanted to have that behavior that removes the address bar and navbar on scroll on mobile devices, like you see on sites such as cnn.com.
-There is another library: screenfull-react, but it wasn't hosted on Github and looking at the source, I didn't like it, so here's the alternative.
+There is another library: react-screenfull, but it wasn't hosted on Github and looking at the source, I didn't like it, so here's the alternative.

 This should work fine in SSR environments.